-3.1.
-Description of the datasets
+4.1 Description of the datasets

 To investigate the effects captured in meta-analytic contrasts (MCs) in comparison with meta-analyses across the same contrasts at the experimental level (CMs), we compared four MC analyses and corresponding CM analyses across three different cognitive domains.
 The final datasets included 134 experiments for working memory: 2-back > 0-back, 118 experiments for working memory: 2-back > 1-back, 124 experiments for interference processing, and 146 experiments for emotional face processing.
-Most studies reported experiments for only one condition of interest (A, B or A>B), but there were also those that provided experiments for two or all three contrasts of interest.
+Most studies reported experiments for only one condition of interest (A, B or A>B), but there were also that provided experiments for two or all three contrasts of interest.
 All three contrasts of interest (i.e., A, B, A>B) were available for 12 studies in WM: 2-back > 0-back, for 6 studies in WM: 2-back > 1-back, for 15 studies in interference processing, and for only 3 studies in emo dataset.
-Both sets of coordinates required to compute the MC (i.e., A, B) were available for 16 studies in WM: 2-back > 0-back, 17 studies in WM: 2-back > 1-back, 20 studies in interference, and 17 studies in emo datasets.
+Both sets of coordinates required to compute the

+- 378 MC (i.e., A, B) were available for 16 studies in WM: 2-back > 0-back, 17 studies in WM: - 379 2-back > 1-back, 20 studies in interference, and 17 studies in emo datasets.

-3.2.
-Comparison between CM and MC
+4.2 Comparison between CM and MC

-Overall, voxel-wise comparisons revealed disparities in the number of significant voxels between CM and MC, with CM exhibiting a larger network for all datasets (see Figures 3-6).
-Thus, CM is, in general, more sensitive than MC.
-For the working memory (2-back > 0-back) and interference processing contrasts, the voxels identified by MC largely aligned with the CM network.
-However, this correspondence was not observed for the 2-back > 1-back and emotional face processing contrasts.
-At the cluster level, several of the MC clusters overlapped with those of CM.
+- Overall, voxel-wise comparisons revealed disparities in the number of significant voxels - between CM and MC, with CM exhibiting a larger network for all datasets (see Figure 3 - 383 6).
+Thus, CM is in general more sensitive than MC.
+For the working memory (2-back > - 384 0-back) and interference processing contrasts, the voxels identified by MC largely - 385 aligned with the CM network.
+However, this correspondence was not observed for the - 386 2-back > 1-back and emotional face processing contrasts.
+At the cluster level, several of - the MC clusters overlapped with those of CM.

-3.2.1.
-Working memory
+4.2.1 Working memory

-3.2.1.1.
-2-back > 0-back.
-As shown in Figure 3, the classic CM yielded a more extensive network in terms of regions and significant voxels, as compared to the MC results.
-Voxel-wise Jaccard coefficients and sensitivity are thus rather low (~0.1, see Supplementary Table S1).
-However, all regions showing significantly stronger convergence in the 2-back > baseline meta-analysis, as compared to the 0-back > baseline meta-analysis (MC), were located entirely within the CM network, reflected by high precision (0.98) and perfect cluster and peak overlaps (Fig. 3).
-Regions delineated in both types of contrast analyses included bilateral intraparietal sulcus (IPS),
+- 389 2-back > 0-back.
+As shown in Figure 3, the classic CM yielded a more extensive - network in terms of regions and significant voxels, as compared to the MC results. - 391 Voxel-wise Jaccard coefficients and sensitivity are thus rather low (~0.1, see - 392 supplementary Table S1).
+However, all regions showing significantly stronger - 393 convergence in the 2-back > baseline meta-analysis, as compared to the 0-back > - 394 baseline meta-analysis (MC), were located entirely within the CM network, reflected by - 395 high precision (0.98) and perfect cluster and peak overlaps (Figure 3).
+Regions - delineated in both types of contrast analyses included bilateral intraparietal sulcus (IPS). - dorsal premotor cortex (dPMC), (pre-)supplementary motor area (SMA), anterior insula - and left cerebellum; in contrast, 3 out of 4 cerebellar regions, left basal ganglia, bilateral - dorsolateral prefrontal cortex (dIPFC), frontal pole as well as inferior frontal junction - 400 (IFJ) were not identified in MC, which is reflected in low cluster-wise sensitivity (0.47) - 401 and relatively far median peak distance (14.4 mm).

-Fig. 3.
-Comparison of meta-analytic contrast (MC, green) and contrast-meta (CM, purple) for 2-back versus 0-back.
-(A) MC and CM projections on MNI152 volume and fsLR (FreeSurfer surface template) surface.
-(B) Venn diagram depicting the absolute voxel-wise overlap between the two maps (yellow).
-(C) Median distance between CM peaks and their nearest MC peaks, and vice versa.
+Figure 3: Comparison of meta-analytic contrast (MC, green) and contrast-meta (CM, purple) for 2-back versus 0-back.
+A, MC and CM projections on MNI152 volume and fsLR (FreeSurfer surface template) surface.
+B, Venn diagram depicting the absolute voxel-wise overlap between the two maps (yellow).
+C, median distance between CM peaks and their nearest MC peaks, and vice versa.
 Cluster-wise overlap by count of CM and MC clusters overlapping with any cluster of the opposite map.
-Sensitivity shows the proportion of overlapping CM clusters with MC clusters, precision as overlapping MC clusters with CM.
+Sensitivity, shows proportion of overlapping CM clusters with MC clusters, precision as overlapping MC clusters with CM.